-SACI is extending the classroom into world-renowned museums with new collaborative initiatives in art and design.
+SACI is extending the classroom into world-renowned museums in Tuscany with new collaborative initiatives in art and design.

 Known around the world as the heart of the Renaissance, Florence, Italy, is a mix of old and new, traditional and contemporary.
 Florence’s layered, rich history embodies a moment that defined art as we know it, and its multicultural contemporary culture continues to inspire international artists, writers, and thinkers today.

 SACI is at the center of this innovation.
 In US-accredited programs and courses merging individual artistic practice in a contemporary context with Florence’s rich and layered past, students choose from 68 courses ranging from Fresco Painting and Sculpture to Fashion Design and Digital Multimedia.
 Beyond the classroom, institutional collaborations and community outreach are the staples of SACI life and learning, and SACI’s new collaborations connect students with some of Italy’s most renowned museums, institutions, and industries.
 Propelling an already life-changing opportunity to new heights, these initiatives break down boundaries between art, design, fashion, anthropology, science, and history to develop independent and innovative artists with an unmatched knowledge and awareness of contemporary and historical culture in a rapidly changing world.

 Download a copy of the SACI Collaborations brochure.